ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 The AS MUST be able to tell from the RC's request which specific ongoing request
-is being accessed.
-Common methods for facilitating this include using a unique, unguessable URL
+is being accessed, using a combination of the continuation URL,
-for each continuation response, associating the request with the provided access
-token, or allowing only a single ongoing grant request for a given RC instance
-at a time.
+the provided access token, and the RC instance identified by the key signature.
 If the AS cannot determine a single active grant request to map the
 continuation request to, the AS MUST return an error.

 The ability to continue an already-started request allows the RC to perform several